GmEsoft/TRS80_FreHD_CPM/README.md

 	```

 18. Press RESET (on 4p, don't press 2/F2 to boot from HD)
+	- The system should now boot on the hard disk on the
+	model 4p (without the modified boot ROM).
+With modified
+	boot ROMs it may not succeed, as the 'bootable' flag
+	was not set while creating the disk image.
+See step 22.

 19. Mount the CP/M System Disk in drive E: (floppy A:)
 	- Copy all files from it to the new hard disk.